City introduces emergency water plan as water pressure continues to build - The Vicksburg Post

 City introduces emergency water plan as water pressure continues to build

-Mayor Georg Flaggs Jr. has initiated a 48-hour emergency plan to help the city’s water system recover in the wake of last week’s weather.
+Mayor George Flaggs Jr. has initiated a 48-hour emergency plan to help the city’s water system recover in the wake of last week’s weather.

 Flaggs introduced the emergency plan Sunday during a meeting with public works and utility officials.